-The MET is made up of the Minister, the Congregational Administrator, the Treasurer and a former Moderator.
-The people currently occupying those roles are Interim Minister Rev. Anya Johnston, MaryBeth Hannan, Sandy Eaglen, and Elaine Bowen, respectively.
+The MET is made up of the Minister, the Congregational Administrator, the Treasurer and a former Moderator of the Board.
+While we’re in transition, the people currently occupying those roles are MaryBeth Hannan, Sandy Eaglen, and Max Grubb.

 The MET does its work in cooperation and collaboration with five Coordinators.
 The following Coordinators oversee particular ministries in congregational life:

 Dan Flippo — UU, Interfaith, and Community Connections Coordinator

 Georgia Quinn – Buildings and Grounds Coordinator

 You can learn more about our Ministry Coordinators and their roles on our website at https://kentuu.org/ministry/ministry-coordinators/

 In addition to our work with the Ministry Coordinators, the MET also works with Committees on occasion.
 For example, the MET makes the first pass at drafting a budget for the Finance Committee’s annual work of preparing a budget to send to the Board.
 The job of the MET and the Finance Committee is to thoughtfully craft a budget that reflects our values.
 In order to do this work, the MET and the Finance Committee look closely at Committee requests, historical spending and revenue patterns, and fair compensation recommendations from our Personnel Coordinator.
 The Board reviews the budget drafted by the MET and Finance Committee with eyes on both mission and long-term financial health.
 The Board may make modifications to the budget in light of their vantage point; the the Board-adopted budget is then presented to the congregation at our Annual Meeting.
 And, of course, the congregation has the final say in adopting (or not) that budget for the next church year.
 This one example is a good window into the practice of cooperation and collaboration we do within our defined roles.